 The plot is placed in Monte Carlo and the chateau where much of the action takes place overlooks the Mediterranean Sea, so some casual-wear was to be expected too.
 Jeans and t-shirts, capri pants and simple sweaters, black one-piece swimsuits and dress shirts.

 A pinstripe shirt dress, perfect for lounging in the sun.
-I like the elegant bag, unusual for carrying to the beach, but all the more interesting because of that.
+The elegant bag, unusual for carrying to the beach, is that much more interesting because of that.

 Simplicity and elegance are the words de rigueur for the female wardrobes in the film.
 In his 1965 memoirs, Pierre Balmain said: “I have fought at rue François 1er to defend a conception of elegance which I perhaps flatter myself in believing is thoroughly French.”